DirectedEdges/eightshapes-com/src/articles/using-jira-for-design-systems.md

 ### Feature Development (50% of stories)

 A design system backlog is rich with features we make, from visual style’s Color and Typography to a UI component library’s Icon, Button and Modal.
-Since 2016, my teams have been breaking down work per feature into repeatable steps: `Propose` (or Discover), `Design`, `Code`, `Doc`, and `Publish` as described in <a href="design-system-features-step-by-step">Design System Features, Step-by-Step</a>.
+Since 2016, my teams have been breaking down work per feature into repeatable steps: `Propose` (or Discover), `Design`, `Code`, `Doc`, and `Publish` as described in <a href="/articles/design-system-features-step-by-step">Design System Features, Step-by-Step</a>.